spans of highways in comfort. The small cars that developed

 pain in the neck!

-cushions, twigs, and lord knows what else.
+of the seat cushions, twigs, and lord knows what else.
 At one point

 I got the bad idea to wash and scrub the interior.
 This only saturated